No Limits: An Arts Series Focused on Access for All

 Check out the Leadership Club in action at the Eiteljorg Museum!

 This video features student leaders working with Eiteljorg Museum staff and volunteers from February, 2019 – May, 2019.
 The access strategies provided by students were included in the Please Touch!
-Sculptures of Michael Naranjo exhibit on display at the Eiteljorg Museum through July 26, 2020.
+Sculptures of Michael Naranjo exhibit, displayed in 2020 and 2021.

 No Limits funding provided for the renovation of ISBVI’s 1930’s 400 seat auditorium, which now houses all new audio, lighting, video technology, and accessibility features for every No Limits performance or event.
 IBCF launched its first concert on July 26, 2019 (the anniversary of the Americans with Disabilities Act being signed into law), reminding attendees that while many physical barriers have been removed social barriers still exist.
 These updates allow the auditorium to be open to the public as a venue for more professional events such as concerts, plays, musicals, movie viewings, presentations and so on.
 The updates focused on access for all, so individuals of all abilities are provided a safe and comfortable environment with the necessary equipment and technology, such as audio description devices and captioning, for a comprehensive artistic experience.